emostyz/marketing/marketing-deck-platform/SETUP_INSTRUCTIONS.md

 npm install
 ```

-Your AEDRIN platform is **90% complete** and ready for professional use! 🎉
+Your EasyDecks.ai platform is **90% complete** and ready for professional use! 🎉